 Editor’s note: This year’s a bit different—shop early to avoid lines in-store and get your gifts delivered with plenty of time to spare.
 Shopping in-store?
 There might be a line.
-Join the waitlist from anywhere to save time.
+Join the virtual waitlist from anywhere to save time.

 While kids may want us to believe that the best gifts come with flashing lights and a power cord, we know the truth: Time outside is better than anything with a battery.
 This holiday season, encourage your favorite child to soak in the sunshine or sashay through the snowflakes with any of the 12 items on this list.
 Each gift is parent approved—and we’re fairly certain Mother Nature likes ’em, too.